TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-analyze-outing-bills/checkpoints.md

 ## Checkpoint 5 (1pt)

-Bar graph created to reflect values in excel sheet and stored in workspace folder.
+Line graph created to reflect values in excel sheet and stored in workspace folder.

 ## Checkpoint 6 (1pt)

-There's a conversation with Chen Xinyi, the HR manager, on RocketChat that mentions the excel file and bar graph
+There's a conversation with Chen Xinyi, the HR manager, on RocketChat that mentions the excel file and line graph